baroleex04/simple-torrent-application/README.md

-# A TORRENT-LIKE APPLICATION
+# COMPUTER NETWORK ASSIGNMENT: A SIMPLE TORRENT-LIKE APPLICATION

-Tutorial of running the application
+## Tutorial

+- Run `python tracker.py` to initialize the tracker.
-- Open the terminal and point to the folder of application
+- Find the IP address of the tracker and manually edit the tracker_host in `peer.py`.
-- Run "node tracker.js": build the tracker
+- Run `python peer.py <peerID> <port>` to connect the peers to the tracker.

-- Run "node peer.js <peerId>" on a new terminal: build the peers, which connect automatically to the tracker, in case you want to have multiple peers then open multiple terminal and on each terminal, specify a distinct value of peerId
-- To process downloading file from peer to peer: first run "node peer-host.js <peer owns the file>" on a new terminal, second run "node peer-request.js <peer requests file> <peer owns file> <file name>" to download the file.
+## Implementation

+- `tracker.json` stores metadata of all peers and pieces on the server.
+- `tracker.log` stores all activities of peers uploading, downloading, connecting and disconnecting with the server.